slzhou-xy/GREEN/README.md

 **[KDD2025(August Cycle)]** The pytorch implementation of accepted paper "Grid and Road Expressions Are Complementary for Trajectory Representation Learning"

+GREEN is based on Python version 3.10, PyTorch version 2.0.1, PyG version 2.3.1.
+Please make sure you have installed Python, PyTorch, and PyG correctly.

 ## Framework
 <div align=center>
 <img src="framework.png"/>